jbock-java/jbock/README.md

 }
 ````

-The collector class must be a `Supplier<Collector>`.
+The collector class must be a `Supplier<Collector<...>>`.
-Type variables can be used for here.
+This class can have type variables for better reusability.

 ````java
 class MapCollector<K, V> implements Supplier<Collector<Map.Entry<K, V>, ?, Map<K, V>>> {